 Washing cashmere may seem very daunting.
 Not only for the fact that the garment was most likely quite pricey because of its high quality, but also it can easily shrink if not done properly.
 First things first, check the label.
 Similar to angora knitwear, if you can help it try to limit the amount of washes that your cashmere needs to be cleaned.
 However, if you do need to wash it, you have two options.
 Some cashmere garments can be washed in the washing machine or if you want to play it safe wash it by hand – we’d recommend the latter just in case!
 If you are washing your knitwear in the washing machine set it to a delicate or woollen cycle and choose a cashmere shampoo.
 Alternatively use cashmere shampoo and wash by hand.

 Arguably the easiest knitwear to wash, cotton knitwear can be popped in the washing machine without the risk of shrinkage.
-However be sure to follow washing instructions and wash on a gentile cycle, laying the garment flat after washing to keep shape.
+However be sure to follow washing instructions and wash on a gentle cycle, laying the garment flat after washing to keep the shape.